FredPont/Data_Lister/README.md

 - Filter by date
 - Custom (pre-filed) columns
 - Compute directory size (slow on terabytes of data, use this option on small file system)
+- Merge tool to update old table with the new rows from a new analysis

 ## Installation